SikangSHU/GeNSeg-Net/README.md

 ### The steps for using **2_segmentation_model_train** are as follows:

-1. This part of the code is inspired by mmsegmentation [2], and the related environment setup can refer to the method of mmsegmentation [2].
+1. This part of the code is inspired by mmsegmentation [1], and the related environment setup can refer to mmsegmentation [1].

 2. Place original images and annotated images (training data in the second stage) in `dataset/nucleus_dataset/img` and `dataset/nucleus_dataset/annotation` respectively, following the examples in the folders.
 Then, run command `python dataset/dataset_split.py` to generate the final form of training data.